Configure the Windows Firewall to Allow SQL Server Access

 Firewall systems help prevent unauthorized access to computer resources.
 If a firewall is turned on but not correctly configured, attempts to connect to SQL Server might be blocked.

 To access an instance of the SQL Server through a firewall, you must configure the firewall on the computer that is running SQL Server.
 The firewall is a component of Microsoft Windows.
 You can also install a firewall from another company.
 This article discusses how to configure the Windows firewall, but the basic principles apply to other firewall programs.

-This topic provides an overview of firewall configuration and summarizes information of interest to a SQL Server administrator.
+This article provides an overview of firewall configuration and summarizes information of interest to a SQL Server administrator.
 For more information about the firewall and for authoritative firewall information, see the firewall documentation, such as Windows Firewall with Advanced Security and IPsec.

-Users familiar with the Windows Firewall item in Control Panel and with the Windows Firewall with Advanced Security Microsoft Management Console (MMC) snap-in and who know which firewall settings they want to configure can move directly to the topics in the following list:
+Users familiar with the Windows Firewall item in Control Panel and with the Windows Firewall with Advanced Security Microsoft Management Console (MMC) snap-in and who know which firewall settings they want to configure can move directly to the articles in the following list:

 Firewalls work by inspecting incoming packets, and comparing them against a set of rules.
 If the rules allow the packet, the firewall passes the packet to the TCP/IP protocol for additional processing.
 If the rules do not allow the packet, the firewall discards the packet and, if logging is enabled, creates an entry in the firewall logging file.